Rush Limbaugh here behind the Golden EIB microphone, the telephone number.

 As though Trump's going into the debate, not really giving it his all, but no, he's mad because Pence did so well that Trump really has to try now.

-That's they tr actually try to make us believe this PAP.
+They actually try to make us believe this, Pap.

 In the immediate debate aftermath last night, where we retreated all the analysis.

-Oh, and then the PS de Resistance that uh that Pence knows that Hillary's got this lockdown.
+Oh, and then the piece des résistance that Pence knows that Hillary's got this lockdown.

 It's over.